cloudfoundry-community/firehose-to-syslog/README.md

 for Cert generation.

-#Endpoint definition
+# Endpoint definition

 We use [gocf-client](https://github.com/cloudfoundry-community/go-cfclient) which will call the CF endpoint /v2/info to get Auth., doppler endpoint.

-But for doppler endpoint you can overwrite it with ``` --doppler-address ``` as we know some people use different endpoint.
+But for doppler endpoint you can overwrite it with ``` --doppler-address ``` as we know some people may use a different endpoint.

 # Event documentation